-In his speech that same day, Castelo Branco guaranteed there would be no more annulments of political rights in the congress and that he would hand over the presidency to a successor to be elected the following vear.
-As Schwarcz and Starling point out, he 'said what everyone wanted to hear, but he kept none of his promises'.5
+elected next year.
+As Schwarcz and Starling point out, he "said what everyone wanted to hear, but he kept none of his promises".5

-Many political actors, including the deposed President João Goulart, firmly believed that the military would continue to play a role as 'both protagonist and moderating power', as had happened many times throughout the 20th century in Brazilian politics, and that after a cooling-off period, they would allow the civilians to return to power.6
+Many political actors, including the deposed president João Goulart, firmly believed that the military would continue to play a role as "both protagonist and moderating power", as had happened many times throughout the 20th century in Brazilian politics, and that after a cooling-off period, they would allow the civilians to return to power.6

 The military, with their newly self-given emergency powers, would end up electing7 another four generals after Castelo Branco (1964-67): Costa e Silva (1967-69), Garrastazu Médici (1969-74), Ernesto Geisel (1974-79) and João Figueiredo (1979-85).
-The end of the dictatorship was marked by the indirect election of a civilian in 1985, while the Brazilians would vote again for directly choosing their president only in 1989, with the election of Fernando Collor.8
+The end of the dictatorship was marked by the indirect election of a civilian in 1985, while the Brazilians would vote again for choosing directly their president only in 1989, with the election of Fernando Collor.8

 However, how was the coup d'état possible?
-During Ioão Goulart's presidency, the scenario was of an unprecedented polarisation between the political forces.
+During João Goulart's presidency, the scenario was of an unprecedented polarization between the political forces.
 In 1963 there were two political agendas in Brazil, one on the left and one on the right, based on competing visions on how to transform the country, but showing no will to resolve political differences democratically.9